MBTMBTMBT/learn-ros-and-ros2-in-docker/docker.md

 `

 # Mounting Volumes to Containers
-Need to stop the running containers first then create a new image from it, then mount the volume
+Need to stop the running containers first then create a new image from it, mount the volume at the same time

 `
 sudo docker stop <container_name_or_id>